shellieD/get-ducked/README.md

 ![Background Image](docs/images/background.jpg)

-I also sourced a noimage file, in the event that the server cannot find the correct product imagea to show.
+I also sourced a noimage file, in the event that the server cannot find the correct product images to show.
 This was sourced via a google search.

 ![noimage](docs/images/noimage.png)